-At each reporting date, the Company is required to determine whether there are any indications of impairment in relation to the PPE and ROU assets.
-For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
-If such indicators exist (at the asset or separate CGU level), the Company is required to estimate the recoverable amount of that asset or that CGU of which the asset forms part.
-The OCTG CGU, to which the goodwill relates, is separately tested for impairment annually.
+At each reporting date, the Company is required to determine whether there is any indication of impairment on the intangible assets (other than goodwill) and the PPE.
+In the event that such indicators exist (at the separate CGU level), the Company is required to estimate the recoverable amount of that CGU, without consideration of goodwill.
+The OCTG CGU, to which the goodwill relates, is separately tested annually for impairment.